KaunainKarmali/plan-it-2.0/README.md

 1. Clone down this repository.
 You will need `node` or `nodemon` and `npm` installed globally on your machine.

-2. Begin running the app in your terminal
+2. Begin running the UI
+  * Run `cd client` to get into the client folder
   * Run `npm i` to install dependencies
-  * Run `npm start` while in the root folder
+  * Run `npm start` while in the client folder

+3. Update the .env file which stores mongoDB credentials
+ * Rename the `.env.local` file to `.env`
+ * In the file, update the mongo DB username under `MONGODB_USERNAME=` and the mongo DB password under `MONGODB_PASSWORD=`

+4. Begin running the server
+  * Run `cd server` to get into the server folder
+  * Run `npm i` to install dependencies
+  * Run `node index.js` or `nodemon index.js` while in the server folder

-3. To use the app, go to `localhost:3000` on your browser
+5. To visit and use the app:
+  * Go to `localhost:3000` on your browser
+  * Click on start free trial button to use the app as a guest
+  * Create a new project by selecting the `+` button
+  * Clicking on the project once it is created to begin adding tasks

 ## Technology used